JamesBrownR/MeetingSurge/_posts/2026-01-08-service-page-mistakes.md

     <p><strong>How often:</strong> At least once a week.
 More is better.
 If you're not posting regularly, your profile looks dead.</p>
     <p>Posts don't need to be long.
 A photo, 2-3 sentences, and a call-to-action button {Call Now, Book, Learn More} is perfect.</p>

-    <h2>Your Profile Has Incorrect or Inconsistent NAP</h2>
-    <p>NAP = Name, Address, Phone Number.
-If your NAP isn't identical everywhere online {your website, Google, Yelp, Facebook, directories}, Google ranks you lower.</p>
-    <p><strong>Common mistakes:</strong> Using "St." on Google but "Street" on your website.
-Phone number formatted differently {(555) 123-4567 vs 555-123-4567}.
-Business name different across platforms.
-Suite numbers missing.</p>
-    <p><strong>The fix:</strong> Pick *one* format for your NAP and use it everywhere.
-Then audit all your online listings and update them to match.</p>
-    <p>Yes, it's annoying.
-Yes, it matters.
-Google trusts consistent information.
-Inconsistency makes you look sketchy.</p>

-    <h2>You're Not Tracking What Works</h2>
-    <p>Google gives you insights on how customers find you, what actions they take, and where you're showing up in searches.
-Most shop owners never look at this data.</p>
-    <p><strong>What to check monthly:</strong> How many people viewed your profile.
-How many clicked your website, called, or requested directions.
-What search queries brought people to you.
-How your views and actions compare to competitors in your area.</p>
-    <p><strong>Why this matters:</strong> If you're getting lots of profile views but no calls, your phone number or CTA might be hard to find.
-If you're not showing up for certain search terms, you might need to change your categories or services.
-If competitors are outperforming you, you need to figure out what they're doing differently.</p>
-    <p>Go to "Performance" in your Google Business Profile.
-Look at the data.
-Adjust based on what you find.</p>

     <h2>What to Fix Right Now</h2>
     <p>Don't try to fix everything at once.
 Start with the highest-impact changes:</p>